KyleKing/dash_charts/README.md

-# Dash-Charts
+# Dash_Charts

-Helpful functions for Plotly Dash apps: https://dash.plot.ly/
+Boilerplate chart classes for [Plotly/Dash](https://dash.plot.ly/) apps.
+See the `examples/` directory and Example Charts below

 ## Quick Start

 1. Install Poetry: https://github.com/sdispater/poetry
-1. Not on PyPi and can't use `pip install ...`.
-Instead, install from Github with Poetry: `poetry add dash-charts --git `
+1. Not on PyPi sp can't use `pip install ...`.
+Instead, install from Github with Poetry: `poetry add dash_charts --git `
 1. Then use in python:

     ```py